Clint Black: Film and television

 Black has enjoyed his television experiences, describing acting as "another way for me to expand my creative canvas. ...
 I love to challenge myself."
-He believes that most of his fans "just see me as a musician who is stepping into [television and film] temporarily and either doing it alright or not".
+He believes that most of his fans "just see me as a musician who is stepping into [television and film] temporarily and either doing it alright (sic) or not".
 More recently, he appeared in the movies Flicka 2 in 2010 and Flicka: Country Pride in 2012.

 On July 4, 2012, Black appeared on an episode of Lifetime's reality series, Coming Home, which documents servicemen and women returning to their loved ones in surprise reunions.
 In the episode, he is featured helping two children write a song about their Army captain father, who is returning from Afghanistan to surprise his family.

 On July 24, 2012, Black is surprised by History Detectives on PBS.
 In the episode, the show pays a visit to his Nashville residence, to uncover the story behind an artifact given to him by his wife decades ago.

 In 2020, Black and Lisa appeared in season four of The Masked Singer as "Snow Owls", notably competing as the series' first duet competitors while riding in an egg-shaped vehicle.

 Clint Black participated in the seventh season of Finding Your Roots with Henry Louis Gates, Jr. His episode aired in 2021.

 Black co-wrote and performed the song "Devil's Den", which was part of the soundtrack for the first season of the Paramount+ show Landman.